hype8912/return_rates/README.md

 ### Tiered Rates

-Tiered rates are rates that ascend as the money in the account increases.
+Tiered rates are rates that ascend as the amount of money in the account increases.
 See the table below for an example.

 | Amount | APY |
 | ------ | --- |